 Example

-Suppose you have a multi-platform UNIX installation, and wish to create a runtime distribution that runs on macOS and 64-bit Linux.
-The following command will create a runtime distribution in the /home/dave/myApp directory, generating Mac and Linux scripts that launch IDL in Virtual Machine mode and load the file myapp.sav:
+The following command will create a runtime distribution in the /home/dave/myApp directory, generating a script that launches IDL in Virtual Machine mode and load the file myapp.sav:

 Syntax